-Field Name Description Examples / Notes The model ID of the RPLIDAR being used.
-For S-series lidars, MajorModel RPLIDAR Major Model this value needs to be subtracted from the fixed value of 5, such as: 1.
-The field of S1 corresponds to 6, the field of S2 corresponds SubModel RPLIDAR Sub Model to 7 For example, RPLIDAR S2M1 corresponds to a SubModel of firmware_minor Firmware version number, the minor value part The decimal part of the version number firmware_major Firmware version number, the major value part The integer part of the version number hardware Hardware version number serialnumber[16] 16bit unique serial number When converting to text in hex, the Least Significant Byte prints first
+Field Name Description Examples / Notes MajorModel RPLIDAR Major Model The model ID of the RPLIDAR being used.
+For S-series lidars, this value needs to be subtracted from the fixed value of 5, such as: The field of S1 corresponds to 6, the field of S2 corresponds to 7, the field of S3 corresponds to 8, the field of C1 corresponds to 4 SubModel RPLIDAR Sub Model For example, RPLIDAR S2M1 corresponds to a SubModel of 1. firmware_minor Firmware version number, the minor value part The decimal part of the version number firmware_major Firmware version number, the major value part The integer part of the version number hardware Hardware version number serialnumber[16] 16bit unique serial number When converting to text in hex, the Least Significant Byte prints first

-Figure 4-18 Field Definition of Device Info Data Response Packet
+Figure 4-19 Field Definition of Device Info Data Response Packet

-Figure 4-19 The Timing Sequence of a GET_INFO Request
+Figure 4-20 The Timing Sequence of a GET_INFO Request